hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 A few things to note before you try it yourself!

-> The full awk command is encased in single quotes ''
+> * The full awk command is encased in single quotes ''
-> The action is performed on every line that matches the pattern.
+> * The action is performed on every line that matches the pattern.
-> If a pattern is not provided, the action is performed on every line of the file.
+> * If a pattern is not provided, the action is performed on every line of the file.
-> If an action is not provided, then all lines matching the pattern are printed (we already knew this one!)
+> * If an action is not provided, then all lines matching the pattern are printed (we already knew this one!)
-> Since both patterns and actions are optional, actions must be enclosed in curley brackets to distinguish them from patterns.
+> * Since both patterns and actions are optional, actions must be enclosed in curly brackets to distinguish them from patterns.

 ****